-Can you have insurance on an unoccupied property?
+Do you need to carry insurance for an unoccupied property?

 A vacant home can present a lot of obstacles for a homeowner and an insurance company.
 Because of its lack of occupants, insurance companies view vacant homes as a major liability compared to a typical homeowners policy.
 Your current provider may allow you to add an endorsement to insure your vacant home temporarily or you may need an entirely new policy.
 Let’s explore the ins and outs of a vacant property.